Code-Institute-Submissions/Interactive-Frontend-Development-4/README.md

 When on mobile devices with a width of <576px I used JQuery code that automatically closes the navbar when a link is clicked.

-Future additional features: a next/previous slideshow of the questionnaire.

 ## Technologies Used
 - HTML: to structure and layout web content